alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 It tells people what sort of behaviour is acceptable, and how violations will be dealt with.
 This shows potential attendees that they should feel safe at your event, and if harassment or bullying does occur, it gives them a recourse.

-Ensure you advertise it prominently -- on your website, when buying tickets, in your introductory remarks.
+Advertise it prominently -- on your website, when buying tickets, in your introductory remarks.
 Make sure people know about it.

 A code of conduct is only as good as its enforcement -- so you have to follow through with it.
-Have a documented procedure for dealing with harassment, and follow it.
+Have a documented procedure for dealing with harassment, and stick to it.

 Don't be shy about calling out problems if they occur.
 At PyCon UK in 2016, if a CoC violation occurred, three things would happen:

 *   Somebody would tweet about it from the conference Twitter account
-*   The problem would be mentioned in the opening remarks the following day, with an explanation of what happened and how it was resolved
+*   The problem was mentioned in the opening remarks the following day, with an explanation of what happened and how it was resolved
 *   After the conference, there was a [code of conduct report][report] that summarised the two issues

 This helps people see that you're enforcing the CoC (and hopefully makes them feel more comfortable making a report, if they need to).
 It also serves as a counterpoint to people who say "this sort of behaviour doesn't happen in our community" -- unfortunately, it almost certainly does.

-Ashe Dryden has written a [very thorough Codes of Conduct 101 and FAQ][dryden], which I highly recommend.
+Ashe Dryden has written a [very thorough Codes of Conduct 101 and FAQ][dryden], which I recommend reading.
-It has much more detail about what makes a good CoC, and answers common questions and objections.
+It has lots of detail about what makes a good CoC, and answers common questions and objections.

 <!-- people making fun of programming languages -->